 Q. What markers does the PDGA allow?

-A. As long as the marker is 7 to 15 cm in diameter, and less than 2cm in height it is allowed.
-Mini marker discs can be made out of a variety of different products including plastic, glass, metal, foam, wood, rubber, recycled materials or more.
+A. As long as the marker falls within the specified size range of 7 to 15 cm in diameter and is less than 2 cm in height, it is permitted.
+Mini marker discs can be crafted from various materials, such as plastic, glass, metal, foam, wood, rubber, recycled materials, and more.

 Shop Discount Prices on Mini Marker Discs